debrup27/CalWatch/README.md

 - **Groq AI** – Ultra-fast real-time AI engine powering Padma, our nutrition coach
 - **Monad Blockchain** – Secure and fast blockchain for streak tracking
 - **Stellar Network** – Fast, low-cost blockchain for token rewards
-- **Indian Food Composition Tables (IFCT)** – Dataset for Indian nutritional data
+- **Indian Food Composition Tables (IFCT) and other Open Source Resources** – Dataset for Indian nutritional data
 - **Open Source Libraries** – Flutter packages, Django Rest Framework

 ---

 ## 🏁 Final Words

-Building CalWatch was an incredible journey filled with technical and creative challenges.
-From integrating Indian-specific food data to deploying our own Stellar token and connecting everything seamlessly, every step was a learning experience.
+Building CalWatch was an incredible journey filled with both technical and creative challenges.
+From integrating Indian-specific food data to using Monad for logging streak transactions, deploying our own Stellar token, and seamlessly connecting all components, every step was a valuable learning experience.
-Huge thanks to our team, mentors, and the open-source community for their support! 🚀✨
+Huge thanks to our team, mentors, and the open-source community for their support! 🚀✨ And last but not the least, thank you to the NAMESPACE Community for organizing HackHazards'25